eaf-andrewbaccus/node-red-contrib-auth-azuread/README.md

 ### Configure `adminAuth`

 Access control for the Node-RED editor is configured in your `settings.js` file using the `adminAuth` property.
-Receives options as listed in the Passport-Azure-AD project.
+Receives options as listed in the [passport-azure-AD](https://github.com/AzureAD/passport-azure-ad) project.
 `identityMetadata`, `clientID`, `responseType`, `responseMode`, and `redirectUrl` are required; `scope` defaults to `['profile']` if none is provided.
 Also receives a custom "verify" function if desired; otherwise uses a default that looks for "Preferred Username".
 Example: